eSolia/blog.esolia.pro/src/posts/20250501-how-to-strengthen-password-management-in-your-company-en.md

 * Hardware tokens

 ### 3.Utilize a Password Manager
-Password managers such as Zetetic Codebook (eSolia’s choice) or 1Password help employees generate and store strong passwords securely, in an encrypted database application.
+Password managers such as Zetetic [Codebook](https://www.zetetic.net/codebook/){target="_blank" rel="noopener" (eSolia’s choice) or 1Password help employees generate and store strong passwords securely, in an encrypted database application.
 Benefits include:

 * Automatic generation and secure storing of strong passwords
 * Preventing password reuse
 * Checking if your passwords were leaked in a security breach
 * Ease of entering your passwords when requested
-*

 <figure class="flex flex-col justify-start items-left">
   <img alt="Screenshot of the main page in Zetetic Codebook" src="/uploads/202503h-password-management-(1).png" width="600px" transform-images="avif webp png jpeg 600@2">
 <figcaption class="text-left mt-2"><small>ex）the main page in Zetetic Codebook </small></figcaption>